SockenShop/terraform/README.md

 # terraform-repo
 - deployment of AWS infrastructure as code with terraform
 - will create EKS cluster, roles and policies
+- installs necessary application like alb controller, prometheus and grafana
+- triggeres all build pipelines for the microservices which will then build and deploy the microservices
 ## usage
 ### automated
 webhook triggers jenkins pipeline (see Jenkinsfile) on code commit/push